janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 First signup for a [mLab](https://mlab.com/) account and create a new datbase and user.

+Write down the database connection  string.

 Then download the example api project.

 ```
 git clone https://github.com/janikvonrotz/lorauna-api
 cd lorauna-api
 touch .env
+vi .env
 ```

 Read the `README.md` file and set the environment variables accordingly.

 The example project not only allows to store temperatures, but also other data objects.

-Below detailed snippets are listed, which give a better undestanding of what is relevant for storing temperature data.
+Below snippets are listed, which should provide you a better undestanding of what is relevant for storing temperature data in the example project.

 The schema files describes the data properties and methods that are used to save a temperature measurement.